open-xml-templating/docxtemplater/docs/source/configuration.rst

 Whenever docxtemplater needs to render any tag, for example `{name}`, docxtemplater will use a scopemanager to retrieve the value for a given tag.

-The scopemanager does the following :
+The scopemanager does the following:

  * it compiles the tag, by calling `parser('name')`  where 'name' is the string representing what is inside the docxtemplater tag.
 For loop tags, if the tag is `{#condition}`,  the passed string is only `condition` (it does not contain the #).